-Every brand has a story and a life of their own, which calls for creating an individual marketing plan that will sometimes need to be revised and adjusted.
+Every brand has a story and a life of its own, which calls for creating an individual marketing plan that will sometimes need to be revised and adjusted.
 Whenever you try something new, observe the audience’s reactions afterward.

 7. Learn from your competition.

 Learning from fellow professionals working in the same industry can prove to be a real game-changer.
-Closely follow their behavior online, and try to understand what techniques they use, how they approach their audience and how they deal with both successful and not so successful online marketing endeavors.
+Closely follow their behavior online, and try to understand what techniques they use, how they approach their audience, and how they deal with both successful and not-so-successful online marketing endeavors.

 8. Respect the process.